Skip to main content

 2. Select ‘Materials’

-4. In order to access Revit 2019+’s updated PBR material settings, the created material must first be replaced with an updated material.
+4. To access Revit 2019+’s updated PBR material settings, the created material must first be replaced with an updated material.

 4. Click on the arrows icon on the right side to swap the new material in.
-You should see the ‘Generic’ section in the ‘Appearance’ tab is now replaced with some new options
+You should see that the ‘Generic’ section in the ‘Appearance’ tab is now replaced with some new options.

-5. Depending on the texture type you selected, you’ll either see the materials images already populating their respective fields, or for some metals for example, you may only see color inputs.
+5. Depending on your selected texture type, you might see the material images in their fields.
+For some metals, though, you may only see color inputs.

-1. If images are already present, simply click on the image field to open an explorer window, and navigate to the downloaded Poliigon material, and select the relevant map (Color, Roughness or Normal Map)
+1. If there are images, click the image field.
+This will open an explorer window.
+Then, find the downloaded Poliigon material.
+Finally, select the map you need: Color, Roughness, or Normal Map.

-1. Note that for the normal map, once uploaded into the bump slot, click on the image to open the settings window, then in the ‘Advanced’ section, change the data type from ‘Height’ to ‘Normal’
+1. For the normal map, upload it into the bump slot.
+Click on the image to open the settings window.
+Then, go to the ‘Advanced’ section and change the data type from ‘Height’ to 'Normal.'

 Did this answer your question?